 7.1 METEOROLOGICAL DATA

-Hourly sequential meteorological data for 2002 for Aldergrove was obtained from the Meteorological Office.
-The meteorological data provided information on wind speed, direction and the extent of cloud cover for each hour of 2002 and temperature.
+Hourly sequential meteorological data for 2002 for Aldergrove was obtained.
+The meteorological data provided information on wind speed, direction, temperature and the extent of cloud cover for each hour of 2002.

 7.2 OVERVIEW OF THE MODELLING APPROACH